 The FCC rules require broadcast stations to maintain various records regarding operations, including equipment performance records and a log of a station's operating parameters.
-Broadcast stations must also maintain a public inspection file on an FCC-maintained website.
-This means that the materials in stations' public inspection files are widely accessible.
+The FCC has recently increased enforcement of requirements regarding online public inspection files, which are now maintained on an FCC website and are therefore widely accessible by members of the public and the FCC.